matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```

 As you can see we have been able to remove the duplicated code and the when statement.
-What I really like is the if condition doesn't make the logic hard to read.
-Its almost plain english.
+What I really like is the if condition doesn't make the logic hard to read - it's almost plain english.

-Heres the output of the above improved play logic.
+Here's the output of the above improved play logic:

 ```bash
 {% raw %}